Here’s everything about outsourcing an IT department:

 If your business has an in-house IT department, you can outsource a portion of IT functions to provide additional support for your internal IT department.

-Internal IT Department vs. Outsourced IT
+What Is the Difference Between an Internal IT Department and an Outsourced IT Department?

 Businesses of all sizes typically have intensive IT requirements.